Foundation Doctor's Guide to Leicestershire, Northamptonshire and Rutland (LNR)

 Updated for 2022 Applicants

-Leicestershire, Northamptonshire & Rutland (LNR) covers the East Midlands from Northampton up through Kettering to Leicester.
+Leicestershire, Northamptonshire & Rutland (LNR) is part of Health Education East Midlands and covers the East Midlands from Northampton up through Kettering to Leicester.
 Its teaching hospitals include Leicester General Hospital (regional centre for renal medicine & urology), Leicester Royal Infirmary (maternity & paediatrics speciality centre) and Glenfield Hospital (regional unit for cardiac & respiratory medicine & large research unit).

 In terms of location, you'll get to experience a mixture of rural, suburban and urban environments during your hospital placements.
 Northamptonshire is also only 46 minutes away from London.